We’d Love To Hear About Your Project

 Then, There’s Brand Identity

 In recent times, talking about social causes has become integral to the branding strategies of several big businesses.
-An example in case is Nike including NFL quarterback Colin Kaepernick in one of its ad campaigns alongside LeBron James and Serena Williams.
+An example in this case was Nike including NFL quarterback Colin Kaepernick in one of its ad campaigns alongside LeBron James and Serena Williams.
 By making this decision, Nike ruffled many conservatives’ feathers, but also reinforced its reputation of standing up for athletes.
-However, since brands have been boycotted because of their political leanings, it’s best to err on the side of caution.
+However, since there have been instances of people boycotting brands because of their political leanings, it is best to err on the side of caution.

 Brand Development